Denefa/bemlops-LoRa32/README.md

            "h": %%channel_YOUR CHANNEL NUMBER_field_7%% \
           }
 2. Apps -> React -> New React
-   Set some condition, for example numeric that you know will always be fulfilled.\
+   Set some condition, for example numeric, that you know will always be fulfilled.\
    Set Action as ThingHTTP you've created in previous step.\
    Set "Run action each time condition is met".